GreyCorbel/AadAuthenticationFactory/Readme.md

 $Token.IdToken | Test-AadToken | Select -Expand Payload
 ```

-## Custom app and certificate auth with Confidential client
+## Custom app id and certificate auth with Confidential client
 This sample creates authentication factory for getting tokens for different resources for application that uses X.509 certificate for authentication.

 ```powershell